 The influx of information about mercury sources and levels that will arise from the TMDL process will provide much needed information about the extent of the contamination throughout the state.
 In the LSJR, there is some mercury information but the amount of data is limited.
 For example, there is no information for the south mainstem, Area 4, for recent years and other areas in the LSJRB have limited numbers of samples.
 In addition, changes in standard methods of analysis make it difficult to track trends.
 The mercury database will be improved with the mercury TMDL process and future river status reports will summarize the results of that regulatory action.

-Sites where mercury has been analyzed in sediments over the years are shown in Figure 5.31, and the results of those analyses are given in Table 5.3.
-The distribution of mercury, the TEL, PEL, and hot spots in various years is shown in Figure 5.32.
+Mean mercury concentrations in sediments collected from various sites along the LSJR Sites are given in Table 5.2.
 Mercury levels that exceed natural background levels and the most protective environmental guidelines are found throughout the mainstem.
 There are isolated locations in the LSJR, particularly in Rice Creek and the Cedar-Ortega system, where mercury occurs at concentrations high enough to impair the health of organisms.
 It is possible that mercury will bioaccumulate in those fish, crabs, and shellfish that spend most of their lives at these highly contaminated sites.

 It should be noted that the toxicity pressure reflects the overall toxicological stress on the ecosystems of the river.
 It does not address human toxicity, which arises when we consume toxic metals that have found their way into the environment, via contaminated biota.
 Human health effects are discussed in the following section.

-Table 5.3 Average Mercury Concentrations and Percentage of Samples Exceeding Background and Sediment Quality Guidelines in the LSJR Sediments (see text in Section 5.2 for data sources)
+Table 5.2 Average Mercury Concentrations and Percentage of Samples Exceeding Background and Sediment Quality Guidelines in the LSJR Sediments (see text in Section 5.2 for data sources).

 |Average Conc., ppm||0.5||0.1||0.3||0.2||0.6||0.2||0.2||0.1||0.1||0.1|